 OKRs provide the following benefits:

-- Transparency: Enables positive communication, collaboration and prioritisation between teams.
+• Transparency: Enables positive communication, collaboration and prioritization between teams.

 1. Agree on OKR owners and train them!

 Start by deciding who in your organization is going to own OKRs.
 There is no right or wrong answer to this, but ensure that there is coverage from across the organization.
 At Google, practically the entire company used them, whereas at Vinted it varied from org-to-org based on level.